hglattergotz/json_api_40_min/json_api_topconf_2016_01.md

 ### <br><br><br>_**HAL, Siren, OData,**_ **JSON-API**

 ^
-- Json-api is not the first to try to solve this
+- Json-api is not the first
 - there are other standards
 - jsonapi is well suited for SPA
+- extracted from ember-data by Yehuda Kats

 ---